akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “Your goose?”

-Laughter rippled throughout the hall.
+Laughter rippled again throughout the hall.

-Sir Guy, called out rudely.
-"This Saxon girl needs a lesson that her father's hall could not teach."
+Sir Guy, emboldened by the court's uncertain laughter, called out: "This Saxon girl needs a lesson her father's hall could not teach!"

 Beatrice suddenly remembered whose hall she had entered.
 Her heart hammered against her ribs like a trapped bird.
 She instinctively flung up both hands, unadorned palms outward in the ancient sign of a peaceful traveller.
 All eyes turned toward her as she curtsied low.
 Drawing courage in the silence, she spoke.